chaoss/wg-dei/focus-areas/project-and-community/project-burnout.md

 Question: How is project burnout identified and managed within an open source project?

-## Description
+## Overview

-Burnout is a condition of mental, emotional, and physical exhaustion resulting from chronic stress.
-The three dimensions characterising burnout are feelings of energy depletion or exhaustion, increased cynicism or psychological distance from one’s work and reduced professional efficacy (WHO, 2020).
-Project Burnout can occur:
-* When project members become overwhelmed with the amount of work expected with project participation
-* As a result of any community and contributor activities, including technical work, community management, and organizational work.
+Project Burnout  metric measures the condition of mental, emotional, and physical exhaustion resulting from chronic stress.
+The three dimensions characterizing burnout are feelings of energy depletion or exhaustion, increased cynicism or psychological distance from one’s work and reduced professional efficacy (WHO, 2020).
+Project Burnout can occur: when project members become overwhelmed with the amount of work expected with project participation or as a result of any community and contributor activities, including technical work, community management, and organizational work.

-## Objectives

 Project Burnout should be understood within projects and managed effectively to improve the well-being of all.
-This metric is intended to:

-*   Develop strategies with communities to help project-related burnout
-*   Identify activities as leading indicators to identify project burnout
-*   Help people manage burnout by identifying signs before it happens
-*   Help people make decisions to maintain a healthy life in relation to project activities
+This metric is intended to: develop strategies with communities to help project-related burnout, identify activities as leading indicators to identify project burnout, help people manage burnout by identifying signs before it happens and help people make decisions to maintain a healthy life in relation to project activities.

-## Implementation
+## Want to Know More?
+<span markdown="1"><details>
+<summary>Click to read more about this metric.</summary>

 ### Data Collection Strategies